jimhigson/oboe.js/writing/main/5_Implementation.md

 The packages are individually targeted at different execution contexts, either browsers or node *get from notebook, split sketch diagram in half*](images/placeholder.png)

-Once compiled into a single source file, the individual components are hidden, callable only from withing their closure.
-Hence, it would not be possible to test the composed parts individually post-concatenation into a single javascript file, not even via a workarround for data hiding such as found in Java's reflection.
-Whereas in Java the protection is a means of protecting otherwise addressable resources, once a function is trapped inside a javascript closure without external exposure it is not just protected but, appearing in no namespaces, inherently unreferenceable.

 -   One file for browser and node is common.
 -   say how this is done